Jeremy Awori: Career

-After his first degree, he practiced as a pharmacist in the United Kingdom, before he moved to Canada for his second degree.
+After his first degree, Awori practiced as a pharmacist in the United Kingdom, before he moved to Canada for his second degree.

 After earning his MBA, he was hired by Standard Chartered Bank, Kenya.
-His employer was impressed by the work he did there, leading to Jeremy's hiring as the "head of Retail Banking, Standard Chartered Bank Kenya, at the age of 28 years".
-He concurrently served on the Board of Standard Chartered Kenya at that time.
+His employer was impressed by the work he did there, leading to Awori being hired as the "head of Retail Banking, Standard Chartered Bank Kenya, at the age of 28 years".
+He concurrently served on the board of Standard Chartered Kenya at that time.

 From there, he was transferred to the United Arab Emirates as the head of consumer banking at Standard Chartered United Arab Emirates.
-After three years in that position, he was promoted to Regional Sales Director, Middle East, South Asia and Africa, based in the United Arab Emirates, serving in that role for two years.
+After three years in that position, he was promoted to regional sales director, Middle East, South Asia and Africa, based in the United Arab Emirates, serving in that role for two years.
 In 2008, he was appointed CEO and managing director of Standard Chartered Tanzania, serving there for five years.

 In 2013, he left Standard Chartered and transferred to Barclays Bank, taking up a new appointment as CEO of Barclays Bank Kenya (BBK).
-In 2020, BBK whose shares of stock are listed on the Nairobi Stock Exchange, rebranded to Absa Bank Kenya, with Jeremy Awori at the helm.
+In 2020, BBK, whose shares are listed on the Nairobi Stock Exchange, rebranded to Absa Bank Kenya, with Awori at the helm.

 He retired from Absa Bank Kenya on 31 October 2022 and took up a new position at Ecobank Transnational as director and Group CEO, based in Lome, Togo.